HasanTarik-REC/Note-Collections/Second Year/Even Semester/Numerical Method/Numerical Method.md

 ### **<br/>Significant digit**
 The digit used to express a number are called significant digit.

+### **<br/>Write the rules for identifying significant figures with examples**
+1. All non-zero digits are significant.
+   Example: the value 211.8 has four significant figures.
+2. All zeros that are found between non-zero digits are significant.
+   Example: 20007 has five significant figure.
+3. Leading zeros are not significant.
+   Example: 0.0085 has two significant.
+4. Trailing zeros to the right of the decimal are significant.
+   Example: 92.00 has four significant.

 ### **<br/>Truncation Error**
 Truncation errors are the difference between the actual value of the function and the truncated value of the given function.